MicrochipTech/mla_fileio/README.md

 * src - the source files (.c) that make up implementation and any private interface files (.h) local to the library.
 * inc - the public interface files (.h)
 * doc - the compiled documentation how to use this library.
-* driver - physical layer driver examples for the fileio library.
+* drivers - physical layer driver examples for the fileio library.